Pulcinella (ballet): History

 Diaghilev wanted a ballet based on an early 18th-century commedia dell'arte libretto and music then believed to have been composed by Giovanni Battista Pergolesi.
 This attribution has since been proved to be spurious.
 Some of the music may have been by Domenico Gallo, Unico Wilhelm van Wassenaer, Carlo Ignazio Monza and Alessandro Parisotti.

 Conductor Ernest Ansermet wrote to Stravinsky in 1919 about the project.
 The composer initially did not like the idea of music by Pergolesi, but once he studied the scores, which Diaghilev had found in libraries in Naples and London, he changed his mind.
 Stravinsky adapted the older music to a more modern style by borrowing specific themes and textures, but interjecting his modern rhythms, cadences, and harmonies.

 Pulcinella marked the beginning of Stravinsky's second phase as a composer, his neoclassical period.
 He wrote:

 Pulcinella was my discovery of the past, the epiphany through which the whole of my late work became possible.
 It was a backward look, of course—the first of many love affairs in that direction—but it was a look in the mirror, too.

 The ballet was revived and revised by New York City Ballet's balletmasters George Balanchine and Jerome Robbins for their 1972 Stravinsky Festival.
-They both danced in the performance, Robbins in the title role, and were joined in the premier by Francisco Moncion, who danced the role of The Devil.
+They both danced in the performance, Robbins in the title role, and were joined in the premiere by Francisco Moncion, who danced the role of The Devil.